-When the heat gets too hot, it feels too bad to use up the days inside.
-Therefore, we pull out, but that does not mean that the music experiences must be left inside.
+When the weather gets too warm, we leave the stuffy rooms inside and go out for a breath of fresh air.
+But that does not mean that the music experiences must be left inside the house.
 What you need is to move the music out.
-And how can one do that, without compromising on sound?
-Yes, because it is of course easy to think that it is nice to have a travel-friendly Bluetooth speaker, which you move out on the terrace when you go to bed on the sun lounger.
-But there is a better solution.
+But how to do that without compromising on sound?
+A simple handheld Bluetooth speaker will not cut the mustard in the long run.
+There is a better solution.
 A much better solution.
 Namely outdoor speakers for wall mounting.

-First of all, it is important to have sound in stereo, that is, two speakers and with a long enough distance from each other to draw a large sound image.
-Already there, all portable small speakers fail.
+First of all, it is important to have sound in stereo, that is, two speakers and with a wide enough distance between them to provide a large sound stage.
+This is where all portable small speakers fail.
 Well, except for those that can be linked together in pairs, such as the Ultimate Ears Hyperboom.

 But you may want a more permanent solution outdoors.
 It is not very practical to have to move two speakers back and forth, store them in the shed when not in use, and look for them again on the next occasion.
 Which brings us to this test.